Showing posts with label Well of Misery (துன்பக்கேணி) by Puthumai Pithan. Show all posts

 “I can’t come like a wench at that time.
 I feel shy.
 Why can’t I come at this time?”

 “Who has that much guts to speak about me?
 Won’t I break their teeth?”
 Vellachi told him.
-Her facial expression and the restlessness found it brought a smile in Rama Chandran.
+Her facial expression and the restlessness found it brought a smile to Rama Chandran.
 Very courageous and immaculate character!
 He decided to teach her.

 “Can we start now?
 Rama Chandran asked her.
 He did not expect that she would sit immediately.

-He taught her alphabets in an order.
+He taught her the alphabet in order.

 Half an hour passed.

-“How long it will take to study like Maragtham amma?”
+“How long will it take to study like Maragtham Amma?”

-“It seems your desire is so big” Rama Chandran laughed.
+“It seems your desire is so big,” Rama Chandran laughed.

 “It is enough for today.
-You can come tomorrow” He told her.
+You can come tomorrow,” he told her.

-“Ok…” she got up.
+“Ok…” She got up.

-Maragatham came there laughing, “Teacher Sir”
+Maragatham came there laughing, “Teacher Sir.”

 She stopped at the entrance after seeing them both alone.

-Rama Chandran laughed and invited her inside. : She is my new student.
-She wants to study like you”, he told.
+Rama Chandran laughed and invited her inside.
+She is my new student.
+She wants to study like you,” he told.
 The tenor of his voice removed the doubts Maragtham had.

-“I am also going to get educated like you” Velachi told as she ran out from there.
+“I am also going to get educated like you,” Velachi told as she ran out from there.

-“Today my brother in law has come.
+“Today my brother-in-law has come.
 Can you come to my home?”

 “What is my role there?
-All this cooked food will be wasted” Rama Chandran told.
+All this cooked food will be wasted,” Rama Chandran told.

 “It is not an issue.
 If you need, I will prepare it tomorrow for you.
 Please come.
-Let us go” she insisted.
+Let us go,” she insisted.

 “It won’t be looking good if I come when there are strangers.
-Anyway I will be meeting them soon.
+Anyway, I will be meeting them soon.
 Won’t I?
-I will come tomorrow”
+I will come tomorrow.”

-“Will you listen to me or won’t?”
+“Will you listen to me or won’t you?”

 “If you are adamant like this!….”